 As you might imagine, these surveys vary from company to company.
 But, all seek a clear answer to one question — can they trust you, the vendor, to protect their business’ data?

 The long way to assessment responses

 If the core purpose of these assessments is so straightforward, why is answering them so complicated?
 Because accuracy is vital.
-If I submit an incorrect or out-of-date response, not only do I risk losing the sale, but it could also damage my company’s reputation or worse.
+For example, if I submit an incorrect or out-of-date response, not only do I risk losing the sale, but it could also damage my company’s reputation or worse.

-A new way to look at security questionnaires
+A new way to look at responding to security questionnaires

-Using the knowledge base in our RFP technology has changed the way I view security questionnaires.
-I don’t dread them anymore but instead, think of them as a reason for optimism.
+Using the knowledge base in our RFP technology has changed the way I view the security questionnaire response process.
+I don’t dread them but instead, think of them as a reason for optimism.
 Not only is the process entirely manageable, but it’s often a positive buying signal.
-My sales team is empowered with the intelligence and data to quickly and confidently answer questions that fall outside of their expertise using the knowledge base.
+In addition, my sales team is empowered with the intelligence and data to quickly and confidently answer questions that fall outside of their expertise using the knowledge base.
 So now, I don’t treat assessments as a distraction, but instead use them as a tool to differentiate.